blenderous/blenderous.github.io/cv.md

 permalink: /cv/
 ---
 ## About me
-I am a front-end devleoper who is learning fullstack javascript development.
+I am a front-end developer who is learning fullstack javascript development.

 I mostly work with front end technologies, so at the end of the day, I make interfaces for mobiles, tablets and desktop computers.
 A lot of effort goes into making the concept made by the designers into something that can be seen and interacted with on the screen.